-The Ethical Situations in Supervision course is a course designed to examine some of ethical scenarios that can play a role in our work as supervisors.
-There will be some scenarios that are presented, a description of how supervisors have handled this, and a discussion of the ethical responsibilities behind the scenario.
-This course will explore many facets of being in tune with ethical responsibilities within the supervision relationship.
-The supervision and ethics course is designed for as a continuing education unit for supervisors in many clinical fields, including, but not limited to: social work, clinical psychology, marriage and family therapy, and counseling.
-This course is designed to be either an introductory course, a refresher course, or an intermediate course for supervision competencies and is asynchronous.
+The Ethical Situations in Supervision introductory course is designed to examine ethical scenarios that can play a role in our work as supervisors.
+We'll present scenarios, describe how supervisors handled them, and discuss the ethical responsibilities involved.
+This course will explore the many facets of being in tune with ethical responsibilities within the supervision relationship.
+This ethical training program is designed as a continuing education unit for supervisors in many clinical fields, including social work, clinical psychology, marriage and family therapy, and counseling.
+This course is asynchronous and designed to be an introductory course, a refresher course, or an intermediate course for supervision competencies.

 Upon completion of the Ethical Situations in Supervision course, participants should be able to:

 2. Formulate guide for ethical decision making within one’s own supervision work.